 The incredible value of worm castings

-Worms do an amazing job, and the value of worm castings is greater than its simple nutritional value.
+Worms do an amazing job in the composting process, and the value of worm castings is greater than its simple nutritional value.

 - Worms can help plants withstand diseases.
 For example, research by Cornell University found vermicompost has beneficial microbes that help protect seeds from a common plant disease.